Microsoft OneNote: Change handwritten notes to text or math

 Convert math and calculus to text to edit:

 From basic math to calculus, convert your handwritten equations to text you can edit.
 Converting handwritten math equations can save time when you don’t want to manually format long or complicated equation text in superscript, subscript, and other equation formats.
-It also helps to clean up handwritten notes which can be used for you if you intend to share them with others.
+It also helps to clean up handwritten notes, which is useful if the created content is intended to be shared with others.

 1. On any page, click or tap the Draw tab.